 A ‘webserver’ is server software satisfying users’ requests on the Internet.
 It processes those requests over HTTP and other protocols.
 Its primary function is to store, handle, and deliver web pages to a client.

-The first part of the report tells you who hosts this site.
+The first part of the hosting checker report tells you who hosts this site or what is your hosting company.
 The second tab answers the question “Where is this site hosted?”.
-There you will find its IP address, site’s server location (country, city, and region), and name of the organization managing it.
+There you will find its IP address, site’s webserver location (country, city, and region), and name of the organization managing it.

 You might wonder why the server location is in the host lookup tool report.
-The proximity of the server is essential as it influences the loading speed.
-The closer the server is to the target audience – the faster the data will transfer.
-Some web host providers even charge extra for choosing a specific server location.
+The proximity of the webserver is essential as it influences the loading speed.
+The closer the webserver is to the target audience – the faster the data will transfer.
+Some web host providers even charge extra for choosing a specific webserver location.
 To check where a specific IP address is, try our Free IP Checker.

 If you want to save the content of any tab of our host checker, you can do it in one click.
 Copy it to a clipboard to paste elsewhere, download it as a pdf-file, or share it on social media.